idcrook/indoor-seedomation/README.md

 # Install a python3 dev setup and other libraries
 sudo apt install -y python3-pip python3-venv build-essential \
     python3-setuptools python3-wheel git

+# need this one too (required by ssdp # from lxml import etree as et)
+sudo apt install libxslt-dev

 # place a clone of this repo in ~/projects/
 mkdir -p ~/projects